fbrg141/llm-recipes/prompt-paper-summary.md

 - Balance technical accuracy with readability
 - Include the paper's title, authors, and publication venue at the top

-Begin your summary now, following this structure and ensuring the content serves as an effective learning resource for understanding the research paper.
+ Following this structure write Notion page and ensuring the content serves as an effective learning resource for understanding the research paper.